saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::caution
-Effective with Sauce Connect Proxy version 4.7.0, the metrics server is disabled, by default.
+Effective with Sauce Connect Proxy version 4.7.0, the metrics server is disabled by default.
 :::

 __Description__: Use this option to define the host:port for the internal web server used to expose client side metrics.
 The default is `localhost:8888` for versions prior to 4.7.0.<br/>
 __Shorthand__: n/a